Pulakp21/universal-dependabot-action/README.md

 Dependabot provides automated security updates and vulnerability scanning.
 To leverage these features, the workflow will:

 1. Enable Vulnerability Alerts.
+2. Enable Dependabot Security Updates
-2. Fetch security alerts for a repository.
+3. Fetch security alerts for a repository.
-3. Create pull requests to resolve detected vulnerabilities.
+4. Create pull requests to resolve detected vulnerabilities.

 # Key Features of This Approach